Nyctinasty

 Curators can request a preview link by emailing hayleymillarbaker@gmail.com

 Representing the rhythmic movement of leaves or petals in response to daily shifts in light, Nyctinasty echoes natural acts of self-preservation and survival, symbolising the delicate balance between the physical and spiritual realms.
-It references both bodily and symbolic practices of caring for the body and spirit after death, creating a vital link between the living and the dead.
+It references both bodily and symbolic practices of caring for the body and spirit after death, forging a vital link between the living and the dead.
 This ‘in-between’ dimension, where spirits linger and the mind and body connect life, death, and the afterlife, reveals an ongoing thread of communication.

 Commissioned by the National Gallery of Australia, Kamberri/Canberra for the 4th National Indigenous Art Triennial: Ceremony curated by Hetti Perkins with the support of Kerry Gardner AM and Andrew Myer AM, and the Australian Government through the Australia Council for the Arts, its arts funding and advisory body.